 In 1385 Joan’s son, John Holland, while campaigning in Scotland, killed Ralph Stafford, son of the 2nd Earl of Stafford, in a quarrel.
 He fled to sanctuary at the shrine of St John of Beverley, but was condemned to death.
 Joan pleaded with her Richard for days, begging him to pardon his brother.
-She died at Wallingford Castle, sometime in August 1385.
+She died at Wallingford Castle, probably on 7 August 1385.
 The King pardoned his half-brother the following day.

 Although the Black Prince had built a chantry chapel for his wife, at Canterbury Cathedral, with ceiling bosses of her face, Joan was not buried at Canterbury with the Black Prince, but at the Greyfriars at Stamford in Lincolnshire, beside her 1st husband, Sir Thomas Holland.